emcconville/wand/docs/guide/fx.rst

-Also known as "`anaglyph`_", this class method takes two :class:`~wand.image.Image` instances (one for each eye), and creates a 3d image by seperating the Red & Cyan.
+Also known as "`anaglyph`_", this class method takes two :class:`~wand.image.Image` instances (one for each eye), and creates a 3d image by separating the Red & Cyan.

 .. _anaglyph: https://en.wikipedia.org/wiki/Anaglyph_3D